fre-antra/React_SEP_052421/js-assignment/requirement.md

 11. Write a JavaScript function which will take an array of numbers stored and find the secondlowest and second greatest numbers, respectively.
 Sample array : [1,2,3,4,5]Expected Output : 2,4

 12. Write a JavaScript function which says whether a number is perfect.
 According to Wikipedia : In number theory, a perfect number is a positive integer that is equal tothe sum of its proper positive divisors, that is, the sum of its positive divisors excluding thenumber itself (also known as its aliquot sum).
-Equivalently, a perfect number is a number that ishalf the sum of all of its positive divisors (including itself).Example : The first perfect number is 6, because 1, 2, and 3 are its proper positive divisors, and1 + 2 + 3 = 6.
+Equivalently, a perfect number is a number that is half the sum of all of its positive divisors (including itself).Example : The first perfect number is 6, because 1, 2, and 3 are its proper positive divisors, and1 + 2 + 3 = 6.
 Equivalently, the number 6 is equal to half the sum of all its positive divisors: ( 1+ 2 + 3 + 6 ) / 2 = 6.
 The next perfect number is 28 = 1 + 2 + 4 + 7 + 14.
 This is followed bythe perfect numbers 496 and 8128.

 13. Write a JavaScript function to compute the factors of a positive integer.